hawkinsw/CPPTimes/arrays-and-vectors.md

 2.  individually and collectively accessible values (in other words, we can address any element in the array individually and we can address the entire array as a group),
 3.  each of which is the same type.

 A _data structure_ is just a fancy term for a way of "stor[ing] and organiz[ing] data in order to facilitate access and modifications."
-Each value in an array is called an element and each element acts just like a variable -- the only difference is that we refer to these "variables" (aka elements) by number (their _index_ in the array) rather than by name (like we do for variables).
+Arrays are composed of elements and each element acts just like a variable -- the only difference is that we refer to these "variables" (aka elements) by number (their _index_ in the array) rather than by name (like we do for variables).

 One of the most important concepts to remember about the elements of arrays is that they are just variables!
 The elements of an array have a type, can hold a value and have a place in memory -- just like real variables.

 The arrays themselves (the group of elements, that is) are truly variables themselves, too.
 Yes, in some ways they are different than other variables that we have seen so far.
-However, there are far more similarities than there are differences.
+However, there are far more similarities between arrays and the other variable types we have learned about so far than there are differences.
 Arrays are the same as other variable types that we have seen so far because they have a type and a range of valid values.
 They are different because they hold multiple values rather than just a single value.

 Just how many values can a variable of array type hold?
 The arrays that we use in this class will have a fixed (i.e., unchanging/constant) number of elements that must be specified by the programmer when they write their source code.
 In other words, the number of elements in the array must be specified before the program runs.
 The programmer makes known the number of elements in the array (called the _size_ of the array) to the compiler using a special syntax and the compiler relies on the constancy of that number when it processes the source code.